 Graduate assistants who are receiving a stipend, whether in the form of a University Fellowship, Externally Funded Fellowship, Graduate Research, Teaching or other Assistantship are limited to working 20 hours per week work on the projects designated by the stipend award.
 However, students may be eligible to work an additional 9 hours per week, with the possibility to earn income for the work, if certain conditions apply.
 The maximum additional time commitment is 9 hours per week, in addition to the work performed for the GA stipend.
 However, international students who have a F1 VISA are not eligible for this waiver, and are limited to working no more than 20 hours per week.

-The Dean of the School of Interdisciplinary and Graduate Studies must approve requests for students to perform additional work.
-The Chair of the student’s department or the Graduate Program director must complete the 20 hour waiver form, which can be found at louisville.edu/graduate/forms/ga-waiver-request/.
-This form will be forwarded automatically to the School of Interdisciplinary and Graduate Studies.
+The Dean of the Graduate School must approve requests for students to perform additional work.
+The Chair of the student’s department or the Graduate Program director must complete the 20 Hour Waiver form.
+This form will be forwarded automatically to the Graduate School.
 If the request is approved, the Office of Payroll and the person who initiated the request will be notified.

 Continuous enrollment is defined as being registered in both Fall and Spring if registering for course work.
 If a student has been admitted to either masters or doctoral degree candidacy, continuous enrollment in candidacy status is required for the Fall, Spring and Summer terms (only one term of registration is required in summer terms).
 Students must be enrolled during the semester in which they wish to graduate.

-Normally, the maximum number of credit hours that may be taken in a regular semester is 12.
-The maximum number of credit hours that may be taken in the Summer session (both terms) is 12, including research hours.
+Normally, the maximum number of credit hours that may be taken in a regular semester is twelve (12).
+The maximum number of credit hours that may be taken in the Summer session (both terms) is twelve (12), including research hours.

 A student who wishes to enroll in more than the maximum number of credit hours must petition the unit dean to obtain permission.